 - Sports Injuries

-Please note that usually 2-3 appointments are required when Orthotics are prescribed and then fitted.
+Please note that 1-2 appointments are required when orthotics are prescribed and then fitted.
 The fitting of orthotics is a complimentary service after you have paid for them.

 Our Podiatrists prescribe semi-bespoke and custom orthotics manufactured by LBG Medical